TheCandidStartup/TheCandidStartup.github.io/_drafts/infinisheet-workers.md

 thumbnail: /assets/images/infinisheet/workers-thumbnail.png
 ---

 I'm building an [event sourced spreadsheet]({% link _topics/spreadsheets.md %}) on a [foundation]({% link _posts/2024-07-29-infinisheet-architecture.md %}) of an event log, a blob store and background workers.
-I've defined interfaces and reference implementations for `EventLog` and `BlobStore`.
+I've defined `EventLog` and `BlobStore` interfaces with reference implementations.
 Now it's the turn of background workers.

 # The Big Picture